kadena-community/create-kadena-app/README.md

 ```

 Reading a message is unrestricted, so everyone can access the smart contract and
-read the message a user has written, given the acount is provided.
+read the message a user has written, given the account is provided.

 ```pact
 (defun write-message (account:string message:string)